 Who’s it for?

 For skaters aged 5+ on the first day of the program.
 CanSkate is geared towards skaters of all levels, including beginners, as well as for those wishing to improve their basic skills, whether their focus be for figure skating, hockey, speed skating or just skating for fun.
 Skaters are not required to have previous skating experience to participate.
 Skaters who have previous skating experience will be assessed on their first class and placed into the correct level based on their skating abilities.

 Skate Canada Certified & NCCP-trained professional coaches, assisted by trained program assistants.

 What will you learn?

-A complete series of balance, control and agility skills taught in six stages of learning that pertain to hockey, ringette, speed skating and figure skating as well as general recreational skating.
-CanSkate uses nationally-tested and proven curriculum and delivery methods that guarantee skater success in developing stronger basic skills and developing them faster.
+A complete series of balance, control and agility skills taught in six stages of learning that pertain to hockey, ringette, speed skating, and figure skating as well as general recreational skating.
+CanSkate uses a nationally-tested, proven curriculum, and delivery methods that guarantee skater success in developing stronger basic skills and developing them faster.